 If your A1C level is above 8.4, your fasting level contributed the most to having a blood sugar level that is far too high.
-But testing two hours after the first bite of a meal is when those of us with well-controlled diabetes need to check our blood sugar.
+But testing two hours after the first bite of a meal can give helpful information too.
 This is especially important when you eat more than a few grams of carbohydrate, which is the only thing that will have much effect on your level.

 Not testing enough

 Few of us who have diabetes test enough.
-Some of us blame our health insurance companies for not paying for enough test strips.
-That’s not too smart because we can now get test strips for very little money.
-We need to test in pairs, as I wrote here a few years ago.
-The idea is simply to test before and after eating, before and after exercise, and before and after reducing stress, like with meditation.
+It can be helpful to test in pairs.
+The idea is simply to test before and after eating, before and after exercise, and before and after a stressful event.

 Doing nothing with what you learn from testing

-The worst mistake you can make is not learning anything from your test results, as I wrote at “Don’t Waste Your Time and Money on Diabetes Testing.”
+An unfortunate mistake you can make is not learning anything from your test results, as I wrote in “Don’t Waste Your Time and Money on Diabetes Testing.”
 Use your testing to change what you do.
-If your level is too high, your doctor can change your prescription.
-You can also bring it down to normal with exercise.
-But it’s likely that the most important change you can make is to change what you eat.
+If your level is too high, talk to your doctor about potential changes you can make such as increasing exercise or changing your diet.
+Sometimes simple changes can make a big difference.